zbo14/retweak/README.md

   methods <url>                  test all HTTP methods
 ```

-`retweak` searches for an asterisk ("\*") in the part of the request you'd like to tweak.
-It then substitutes it with the values in `-l, --list` and sends a request for each substitution.
+`retweak` searches for an asterisk ("\*") in the part of the request you'd like to tweak (unless you're tweaking the request method).
+Then it injects each value in `-l, --list` at that location and sends a request for each "injection".

 If you'd like to review *all* responses in their entirety, you can write them to a file with the `-o, --output` option.
 The responses are plaintext by default, but you can specify `-j, --json` if you'd like the responses in JSON format.

 The CLI adopts some options from [curl](https://curl.haxx.se/) that take a literal value *or* filename as an argument.
 If you'd like to pass a filename, make sure to prepend it with "@" so the CLI knows you meant to pass a filename! **Note:** for output the argument can *only* be a filename so there's no need to prepend with a "@".